fcipaq/picohero_pplib/README.md

 ### blitter

 The blitter blits a source buffer to a destination buffer.
-The buffers may be different in size but must be of the same color depth.
+The buffers may be different in dimensions but must be of the same color depth.
 There is only one (overloaded) function.

 ```
 void blit_buf(coord_t kx,    // coordinates of upper left corner